jarsft/.github/.github/PULL_REQUEST_TEMPLATE.md

     Keep in mind that, unless previously signed, you will have to agree & sign a CLA (Contributor License Agreement) in order to merge this PR.
 If you do not agree with the CLA, please refrain from creating this pull-request.

-    To auto-generate a pull-request description, create a new comment under this pull-request containing `/generate-description`, your pull-request will be automatically re-written according to the changes connected to this pull-request.
+    To auto-generate a pull-request description, create a new comment under this pull-request containing the command `/generate-description`, your pull-request will be automatically re-written according to the changes connected to this pull-request.

     Before submitting the pull-request, please make sure you have done the following:

     - Read the [Contributing Guide](https://github.com/jarsft/.github/blob/production/CONTRIBUTING.md).
     - Checked that a PR that solves this issue the same way does not already exist (i.e. no duplicates exist).
-    - Provided a clear, concise description that addresses **what** issue the PR is solving, or reference the issue that it solves (e.g. `fixes #123`).
+    - Provided a clear, concise description that addresses **what** issue the PR is solving, or reference the issue that it solves.

     Please remove all comments once you have finished writing this pull-request!
 -->